 Thermistors are classified into two types such as

 - Thermistor Elements

 Thermistor elements are the simplest form of thermistor, it is commonly used when space is very limited.
 OMEGA offers a wide variety of thermistor elements which vary not only in form factor, but also in their resistance Vs temperature characteristics.
 Since thermistors are non-linear, the device used to read the temperature must linearize the reading.

-The standalone thermistor element is comparatively delicate and cannot be located in a ruuged environment.
+The standalone thermistor element is comparatively delicate and cannot be located in a rugged environment.
 OMEGA offers thermistor probes that are thermistor elements fixed in metal tubes.
-Thermistor probes are much more suitable for industrial enviraonments than thermistor elements.
+Thermistor probes are much more suitable for industrial environments than thermistor elements.

 Simple Fire Alarm Circuit Diagram Using Thermistor

 This simple fire alarm circuit is based on the thermistor and fire detection is possible through this circuit.